ToThanhDucData/VN_stock_market/README.md

-This project is in progress.
+This project is in progress.<br>
-main.py can work now.
+main.py can work now.<br>

+Get all historical data will take more than 4 hours to process.
+However, you can pause it.<br>

 Step 1.
 Create .env file under project folder:
 ```